mattdsteele/steele.blue/blog/_drafts/raspberry-pi-bike.markdown

 The Raspberry Pi was running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and a program I wrote in Node.js.

 I used Thomas Sarlandie's [pi-blaster](https://github.com/sarfata/pi-blaster) library to send PWM signals to the LED strip.
-The library creates a `/dev/pi-blaster` endpoint, which you write to and it send the signals to the GPIO pins.
+The library creates a `/dev/pi-blaster` endpoint on the filesystem, which you write to and it send the signals to the GPIO pins.
-There's even a [Node.js wrapper](https://github.com/sarfata/pi-blaster.js) which made integration super simple.
+There's even a [Node.js wrapper](https://github.com/sarfata/pi-blaster.js) which made adding it to my app super simple.

 {% youtube M45KM8725Os %}

 To capture ANT+ data, I used Alessandro Vergani's [ant-plus](https://github.com/Loghorn/ant-plus) library, which emits Node-style events when new sensor data comes in.
-This worked well, but only the heart rate monitor was supported.
+This worked well, but only the heart rate monitor was supported out of the box.
 So the majority of the coding I did for the project was implementing the ANT+ speed/cadence sensor into the library.
 The [pull request](https://github.com/Loghorn/ant-plus/pull/4) shows the fun involved there.

-The actual code to integrate them was another fun learning experience.
+The actual code to integrate sensor input and have it drive the LEDs was another fun learning experience.
-Since the heart rate and cadence sensors produced a stream of events, I pulled in [RxJS](https://github.com/Reactive-Extensions/RxJS) to treat them as Observables, and used reactive programming techniques to pull everything together.
+Since the heart rate and cadence sensors produced a stream of events, I pulled in [RxJS](https://github.com/Reactive-Extensions/RxJS) to treat them as Observables, and used reactive programming techniques to map the inputs into a stream that could "render" an LED strip.
 That's probably another blog post in itself.

-Once I had a working protytpe, I configured a `systemd` service to start my Node application on boot.
+Once I had a working protytpe, I configured a `systemd` service to start the Node application when the Pi booted up.
 This was especially useful as I had to reboot the Pi multiple times during the ride.

 ## Running the Lights